Non-planarity of Markoff graphs mod p: Introduction

 Numerical evidence obtained in \cite{dci-lee} suggests that the Markoff graphs are not only connected, but moreover form an expander family as $p \rightarrow \infty$.
 This seems to demand new techniques beyond what is involved in proving connectedness.
 Non-planarity is a simple consequence of expansion that can be established more easily.
 This in turn provides some indirect evidence in favour of expansion.

 The rest of this article pursues these ideas in the following sequence.
 In Section~\ref{sec:review}, we review how many vertices and edges are in the Markoff graph mod $p$, and some other basic parameters.
 In Section~\ref{sec:euler}, we outline the strategy leading to Theorem~\ref{thm:main}, recall the proof of Lemma~\ref{lem:planar}, and prove Theorem~\ref{thm:euler-char}.
 Sections~\ref{sec:words},~\ref{sec:323121},~\ref{sec:321321}, and \ref{sec:alt} complete the proof of Theorem~\ref{thm:main} by determining the fixed points of some short words in the Markoff moves $m_1$, $m_2$, $m_3$.
 In Section~\ref{sec:cage}, we show that even in the hypothetical cases where the Markoff graph is not connected, the foregoing arguments show non-planarity of the giant component of Bourgain-Gamburd-Sarnak.
+This relies on a lower bound for Euler's function $\phi(n)$, detailed in Section~\ref{sec:totient}.

 In Section~\ref{sec:proof-mod4}, we prove Theorem~\ref{thm:mod4} on non-planarity for primes congruent to 1 mod 4, which takes advantage of lines contained in the Markoff cubic surface.
 Section~\ref{sec:proof7} proves Theorem~\ref{thm:7}, which applies to some primes congruent to 3 mod 4 but not all.
 Section~\ref{sec:lt} reviews the Lipton-Tarjan theorem and its consequence that expansion cannot occur in planar graphs, which was our motivation for investigating the question of planarity.
 We give a simple calculation that, based on the level of expansion observed numerically, estimates how large $p$ must be for this method to imply non-planarity.
 We conclude with some examples in Sections~\ref{sec:examples} and \ref{sec:conc}, drawing the Markoff graphs for $p=5$ and 11, with an alternative scaling for $p=3$.